 Longtime Greenville observers shake their heads when they compare the entertainment venues 20 or so years ago to the array of options available today.
 Once, the aged Memorial Auditorium was the only choice with its 5,500 seats for basketball, concerts and Monday night wrestling.

-Acts drawing enthusiastic crowds include: comedians Jerry Seinfeld and Ron "Tater Salad" White, pop musicians Earth, Wind & Fire and Ringo Starr, jazz artist Diana Krall and even rock/blues legend Bob Dylan.
+On any given evening, the Peace Center's 2,115-seat concert hall might be offering the Greenville Symphony, the S.C.
+Children's Theater, the Carolina Ballet Theater or - its primary stock in trade - a performance straight from Broadway.
+Other acts drawing enthusiastic crowds have included comedians Jerry Seinfeld and Ron "Tater Salad" White, pop musicians Earth, Wind & Fire and Ringo Starr, jazz artist Diana Krall and even rock/blues legend Bob Dylan.

-A not-for-profit entity that receives no government funding, the Peace Center also plays host to the Governor's School for the Arts & Humanities, stages youth concerts and shows for school children, offers salsa lessons during the summer on its TD Plaza.
+The more intimate 400-seat Gunter Theatre and the 1,200-seat TD Stage outdoors mean there's always a place for shows large and small; the Peace Center averages 200 event nights a year.
+A not-for-profit entity that receives no government funding, the Peace Center also plays host to the Governor's School for the Arts & Humanities, stages youth concerts and shows for school children, and offers salsa lessons during the summer on its TD Plaza.